Robust Unsupervised Video Anomaly Detection by Multi-Path Frame Prediction: Methodology

-To mitigate the interference caused by noise and make the prediction model more robust, we introduce our {\ntloss}, which is the perceptual loss~\cite{Johnson2016Perceptual} obtained by a pre-trained loss network.
-While similar losses have helped several computer vision tasks such as metric learning~\cite{dosovitskiy2016generating} and motion transfer~\cite{chan2019everybody}, our work is the first to introduce it for eliminating irrelevant noise in video anomaly detection.
-When training the prediction network, we simultaneously feed the predicted and ground truth frame into the loss network and then calculate the loss based on the hidden layer outputs.
+In order to apply the noise tolerance loss, when training the prediction network, we simultaneously feed the predicted and ground truth frame into the loss network and then calculate the loss based on the hidden layer outputs.
 We use the VGG16 network trained on ImageNet~\cite{deng2009imagenet} as the loss network, and its intermediate outputs carry much semantic information while filtering out irrelevant noise.

-As shown in the bottom rows in Figure~\ref{fig:perceptual-example}, on the ShanghaiTech Campus and CUHK Avenue datasets, the gradient noise of the output from the loss network (VGG16) is significantly eliminated compared with the original frame.
+As shown in the bottom rows in Fig.~\ref{fig:perceptual-example}, on the ShanghaiTech Campus and CUHK Avenue datasets, the gradient noise of the output from the loss network (VGG16) is significantly eliminated compared with the original frame.
 This implies that the information from these hidden layer outputs can supervise the model training and make the model pay more attention to the semantic changes while ignoring the noise.
 Therefore, we use a weighted $\ell_1$ distance of the outputs from some intermediate layers of the loss network as the {\ntloss}.
 Given $V = \{2, 4, 7, 10, 13\}$ as the set of selected layers of the loss network, and hyperparameters $\alpha_{v}$ controlling the strength on the loss of $v$-th layer, the {\ntloss} is defined by

 where $f_{\mathrm{nt}}^{[v]}(\cdot)$ denotes the output from the $v$-th layer of the loss network.